metabrainz/picard-docs/variables/tags_advanced.rst

 **musicbrainz_workid**

    The MBID for the Work if a related work exists.

 **musicbrainz_composerid**

-   The MusicBrainz Identifier (MBID) for the composer(s) of the associated work.
+   A multi-value tag containing the MusicBrainz Identifier (MBID) for the composer(s) of the associated work (*since Picard 3.0*).
+The MBIDs appear in the same order as the corresponding names in the ``composer`` tag.

 **performer:<type>**